Overlap locking and non-perturbative effects in spin glasses: The mode locking integral

-which is related to the spectrum of the Hessian $\mathcal{H}$.
-From Eq.~\ref{eq:Z} we find that ${\cal D}(z)\sim 1/z$, for large $z$, implying a fast locking (or synchronization) of the two systems.
+This quantity, as discussed in the Supplementary Information, is a proxy for the \emph{connected correlation function} between the two subsystems.
+In this model, this quantity is also related to the spectrum of the Hessian $\mathcal{H}$.
+From Eq.~\ref{eq:Z} we find that ${\cal D}(z)\sim 1/z$, for large $z$, implying the two magnetizations $\vec{m}^L$ and $\vec{m}^R$ to become equal, which is called locking (or synchronization) of the two systems.
 The same behavior holds in the limit $z=tN\to\infty$ with $t=O(1)$, which can be obtained from Eq.~\ref{eq:hess} as a consequence of the zero modes.
 As we will see, such a behavior is associated (neglecting logs) with $O(N^{-1})$ finite-size corrections to the free-energy.

 When we try to do the equivalent computation in spin glasses, the order parameter is an $n\times n$ matrix.
-At the end, we face the following integral in the $n\to 0$ limit (apart from $z$-independent terms analogous to those entering Eq.~\ref{eq:prima})
+At the end, we face the following integral in the $n\to 0$ limit (apart from $z$-independent terms similar to those in Eq.~\ref{eq:prima})

 where $Q^L$ and $Q^R$ are $n\times n$ matrices.
 As in the ferromagnet, such an integral appears when we couple two mean-field models, and ${\cal D}(z,N)\equiv\partial_z{\cal F}(z,N)$ has the physical meaning of a correlation function